Call Button

 Understanding Your Headache

-The traditional research has investigated the muscular tension around the head and scalp and believed an increase in tension was the cause of tension type headache.
-However, recent studies have have found the tension in the scalp from those with tension headache are comparable to those who were not suffering from headaches.
+Traditional research has investigated the muscle contractions or muscular tension around the head and scalp and believed an increase in muscle tension was the root cause of tension type headache.
+However, recent studies have found the tension in the scalp from those with tension headaches are comparable to those who were not suffering from headaches.

 This has led to discoveries and research in other areas of the body.
-Research have now found the primary contributing factor of tension-type headache to be related to the upper cervical spine specifically the brainstem which induces tension- type headaches.
+Research has now found the primary contributing factor of tension-type headache to be related to the upper cervical spine specifically the brainstem which induces tension-type headaches.

 Studies as early as 1977 found through EMG, that the scalp muscle activation did not change in those suffering with tension-type headaches.
 However, the muscles around the neck showed elevated activity.
 Indicating the fault may lie within the neck with those suffering from Tension Headaches rather than around the head.